CounterpartyXCP/Documentation/Developers/API.md

     - Note that with the newest versions of Bitcoin (0.12.1 onward), bare multisig encoding does not reliably propagate.
 More information on this is documented [here](https://github.com/rubensayshi/counterparty-lib/pull/9).
 - To return the transaction as a **pubkeyhash** transaction, specify ``pubkeyhash`` for the ``encoding`` parameter.
     - ``pubkey`` should be set to the hex-encoded public key of the source address.
+- To return the transaction as a 2 part **P2SH** transaction, specify ``P2SH`` for the encoding parameter.
+    - First call the ``create_`` method with the ``encoding`` set to ``P2SH``.
+    - Sign the transaction as usual and broadcast it.
+It's recommended but not required to wait the transaction to confirm as malleability is an issue here (P2SH isn't yet supported on segwit addresses).
+    - The resulting ``txid`` must be passed again on an identic call to the ``create_`` method, but now passing an additional parameter ``p2sh_pretx_txid`` with the value of the previous transaction's id.
+    - The resulting transaction is a ``P2SH`` encoded message, using the redeem script on the transaction inputs as data carrying mechanism.
+    - Sign the transaction following the ``Bitcoinjs-lib on javascript, signing a P2SH redeeming transaction`` section
+    - **NOTE**: Don't leave pretxs hanging without transmitting the second transaction as this pollutes the UTXO set and risks making bitcoin harder to run on low spec nodes.